National Museum of India: Bronze Gallery

 The Bronze Gallery, showcases pioneer works of bronze in Indian art and sculpture.
 Renovated to present information in a unique and accessible way, the gallery features a striking layout that juxtaposes the sculptures with detailed descriptions providing context, significance and production processes of the objects.
 The gallery has been curated by Shri Tejpal Singh, Deputy Curator, Archaeology and designed by Ms.Matrika, Mumbai and executed by CPWD.

 Four Buddha images from Phophnar, Madhya Pradesh known for their excellence are on display.
 The Pala bronzes from 8th to 10th century, mainly Buddhist in theme are from Nalanda in Bihar.
 The bronzes from the Himalayan region, especially those belonging to Kashmir and Himachal Pradesh, represents bronzes of Northern India.
 Svachchhanda Bhairavi showcases the skill of the metal smith of Chamba and Vishnu Vaikuntha testifies to the high level of craftsmanship of Kashmiri artists.
 Selected Nepalese and Tibetan bronzes are also on view.
-The image of Vasudeva-Kamalja (half Vishnu and half Lakshmi) displayed here is a superb example of Nepalese bronze art and iconography.
+The image of Vasudeva-Kamalja (half Vishnu and half Lakshmi) displayed here is an example of Nepalese bronze art and iconography.

 Key highlights of the collections include: